Abstract submission (click here to submit your paper)

 Notification of acceptance or rejection: 13th March, 2023

 Questions concerning abstract submission, manuscript submission or the scientific content of the meeting should be directed to the Chairman of the EUPSA Scientific Committee: firstname.lastname@example.org

-Once you have logged on to the system, you will be able to amend your submitted abstract up to the deadline date.
-There is no need to submit again.
+Abstracts must be submitted online using the abstract submission system.
+The official language is English.
+Each abstract is assigned with a number once submission is complete.
+Please refer to this abstract number in further correspondence regarding abstract submission.
+There is a possibility to amend your submitted abstract up to the deadline date.
 Authors whose abstracts are accepted for presentation will be expected to attend the meeting and make their presentation.
 Notification of acceptance or rejection will be emailed to authors.

 Regular abstracts should be structured in four parts:

-- Aim of the Study
+• Aim of the Study

-- Main results
+• Main results

 Case reports should be structured in three parts: